My Baby Registry Must Haves

 - Baby Merlin’s Magic Sleepsuit: For when she’s a bit older I heard this was lovely.
 She was not a fan of this, but so many love it.
 Worth Keeping on your registry to try.

 - Halo Sleepsack 100% Cotton Swaddle (velcro): We used this when transitioning out of her swaddle.
+I hated this one honestly.

 - Kyte Baby Sleep Sack: I got this after loving their onesies, and it’s SO soft.
 We are using the weighted right now, but this will be our go-to for after.
+Update: Have 2 of these.
+My favorite.

 - Loungers: Lots of thoughts on loungers, but it’s a personal choice and anything supervised can be safe.
 I’m snagging the Snuggle Me Organic Lounger and the Boppy Original Newborn Lounger.
 We were also gifted a Rahoo Baby Lounger which I really like!